Floe-Project/Floe/readme.md

 - We don't use the C++ standard library, and only sparingly use the C standard library.
 - We only support one compiler: Clang (via Zig), and so we wholeheartedly use Clang-specific features and features from C++20/23 and above.
 - Good tooling is a priority.
 The build system generates a compile_commands.json, so clangd, clang-tidy, cppcheck, etc. are all supported.
-- We pair `Nix` with `just` for acessing great tools, being able to deeply integrate the project and be consistent across machines (local/CI/Linux/macOS).
+- We pair `Nix` with `just` for accessing great tools, being able to deeply integrate the project and be consistent across machines (local/CI/Linux/macOS).